dzianis-dashkevich-epam/videojs-draft-github-issue/README.md

 ## Description

-(*Note: there is a lot of text on purpose.
+(***Note: there is a lot of text on purpose.
 Please read to the end.
-Eventually, it will draw you a picture of the issue.*)
+Eventually, it will draw you a picture of the issue.***)

-Hello, Video.Js Team!
+Hello, Video.Js and VHS Teams!

 I am working with STB and, we are using Video.Js for HLS live playback.
 I noticed interesting behavior during discontinuity: